raganwald-deprecated/homoiconic/2011/01/misadventure_part_i.md

 As you know from jQuery, this code:

     $(function() {
+      controller.define_all(function () {
         Backbone.history.start();
         window.location.hash || controller.wake();
       });
+    });

+...is run when the page has loaded.
+Becasue some definitions might take a while for Faux to process, Faux actually defers building all of the methods we defined them until you call `controller.define_all`.
+So we call it after the page has loaded, and we pass it a callback function to execute when it finishes with all of the definitions.
+Let's look at what we want to do once all of the methods are defined:

-...is run when the page has loaded. `Backbone.history.start();` initializes Backbone's support for managing URLs.
+`Backbone.history.start();` initializes Backbone's support for managing URLs.
 The next line checks to see whether the current URL has a fragment.
 If it doesn't, it invokes the controller method `.wake()` to start the application in a new cornfield.

 So now we know that when our application is launched by loading its URL, if we have a fragment, we let the controller sort out what to do.
 If we don't have a fragment, we invoke `controller.wake()` to start a new game.